 - Southwest Oregon Regional Airport, a commercial service passenger and freight airport, is located in North Bend and is a key factor in enhancing economic development efforts in the Coos Bay-North Bend area and surrounding region.

-- April 13 - Flora Pioneer (ACGI) - Roseburg Forest Products
+- May 25 - Pax Silva (NLI) - Roseburg Forest Products